sayyedrabeeh/system-Design/README.md

 * Assumes **conflicts are rare**, so it lets transactions proceed without locking first.
 * When committing, the system checks if the data was modified by someone else during the transaction.
 * If a conflict is found → the transaction **fails/retries**.
+When updating, the system checks if the data was modified by someone else (often by using a version number or timestamp).

+If it was modified, the update fails, and the user must retry.

+Good when conflicts are rare.

 ##### Example: